 In 1985, the FISA (former ruling committee of the FIA) announced a possible replacement class to Group B that was referred to as “Group S”.
 The new regulations would require only 10 cars for homologation and was essentially a “prototype” class for rallying.
 The class was originally scheduled to make its debut on January 1st 1988, then as a heavily revised replacement to Group B for 1987, but both were ultimately cancelled.
 To learn much more about the history of Group S, please CLICK HERE!

-What may be considered as the biggest departure from the Group B car is that the Group S prototype features four wheel drive and most strikingly four wheel steering.
-Details about the 4WD system and differentials used are unknown.
-However, a small adjustment lever next to the shifter in the cabin seem to indicate it had locking and/or ratio altering capabilities.
+What may be considered as the biggest departure from the RX7 Group B car is that the Group S prototype features four-wheel drive and most strikingly four-wheel steering.
+The 5-speed transmission was contracted from Ferguson Formula Developments (FFD) albeit the company is ironically not coined with the 4WD system and the differentials used on the car.
+A small adjustment lever next to the transmission shifter in the cabin seem to indicate that the 4WD system had locking and/or ratio altering capabilities.
 Suspension is handled by double wishbones and dual dampers at every corner.

-The wide body features lightweight composite construction with front and rear opening clamshells.
+The wide bodywork features lightweight composite construction with front and rear opening clamshells.
 Very subtle air scoops can be found on both sides of the pillars which seem to provide air to small twin coolers (transmission / differentials most likely).
 A roof scoop provides air to a rather large engine oil cooler.
 The radiator itself remains in the nose of the car with cooling aided by a bonnet/hood vent/extractor.
 A scoop provides fresh air to the intake.
 The car also features a mono (single) wiper setup that looks very similar to units used on the Mercedes W210 CLK a whole decade later.
-It is unknown if the wiper system is in fact original to the car or was later added to it.

-Two prototypes are rumored to have been built.
-It is unknown if they are identical or have different features.
-What is certain is that, if Group B & S wouldn’t have folded, this car would have provided the fans with a sight and sound spectacle like no other!
+Two prototypes are rumoured to have been built at MRTE.
+It is currently unknown if they are identical or have different features.
+The state of finish of the prototype shown at the car show is rather complete, yet raw, which suggests that it never went past preliminary testing.
+If Group S wouldn’t have folded, it is a given that this Mazda would have provided rally fans with a sight and sound spectacle like no other!

 |Output power – torque||450 HP @ 8500 rpm||289 lb-ft @ 8000 rpm|